where a LAWYER handles your case from start to settlementRequest Your Free Consultation Request Free Consultation

 Posted in Car Accidents on April 26, 2022

 If you get injured in a car accident and need to file an injury or property damage claim, you must do so within Nevada’s statute of limitations.
 This is an important law to know, as filing after the statute of limitations has expired means forfeiting the right to recover financial compensation, in most cases.
-Learn the basics about the Nevada statute of limitations for a car accident, then contact a car accident lawyer in Las Vegas for more information about your specific claim…before it’s too late.
+Learn the basics about the Nevada statute of limitations for a car accident, then contact a Las Vegas car accident lawyer for more information about your specific claim…before it’s too late.